DEDICATED TO SERVING OUR COMMUNITY

-In 2007 the Association received one (1) million-dollar Assistance to Firefighters Grant (AFG) to purchase and install a new 800 MHz radio communications system for the county’s fire service agencies.
+In 2007 the Association received a $1,000,000.00 Assistance to Firefighters Grant (AFG) to purchase and install a new 800 MHz radio communications system for the county’s fire service agencies.
 The system is 100% compatible with the existing City of Fayetteville’s 800 MHz system.
 Through one 800 MHz system, interoperability between the Fayetteville Fire Department and the Cumberland County Fire Service as well as regional and statewide interoperability between public service agencies was realized.
 The system also enhanced our local ability to coordinate dispatch, response, and rescue efforts.
 The system is consistent with the APCO Project 25 Standard for digital radio systems and is part of the North Carolina Voice Interoperability Plan for Emergency Responders (VIPER) which is managed by the North Carolina State Highway Patrol.
 When fully implemented, interoperable communications will benefit all public safety agencies when dealing with everything from daily emergency calls to large scale disasters.
 An OSSI county-wide unified Computer Automated Dispatch (CAD) system was implemented in 2012 enhancing our unified fire, rescue, EMS, and law enforcement agencies response capabilities in our quest to better serve our citizens.
-In late 2020 the association started the process of addressing the multi-million dollars nationwide 800 MHz technology Federal Communications Commission (FCC) directed radio communications upgrade scheduled for implementation January 1, 2026, when our current radios become obsolete and useless.
+In late 2020 the association started the process of addressing the multi-million dollar nationwide 800 MHz technology Federal Communications Commission (FCC) directed radio communications upgrade scheduled for implementation January 1, 2026, when our current radios become obsolete and useless.
 Association members voted to address this early and before nationwide demands will further drive-up prices, through multi-phase purchases utilizing the Cumberland County Fire Protection Service District Grant Funding Source.
+The project was completed in early 2023, with all base stations, mobile and portable radios upgraded with new TDMA compliant Motorola Radios.

-In 2011, the Association again was awarded seventy-three-thousand-dollar Assistance to Firefighters Grant (AFG) Fire Prevention and Education Grant and purchased a Mobile Fire Safety House.
+In 2011, the Association again was awarded $73,000.00 Assistance to Firefighters Grant (AFG) Fire Prevention and Education Grant and purchased a Mobile Fire Safety House.
 This state-of-the-art Fire Safety House is for county-wide use by all Association members and is stored at the Stoney Point Fire Department Station 19 who manages and maintains this asset for the Association.